SC

 Qualifications

-• Demonstrated teaching effectiveness and excellence.
+• Demonstrated evidence of teaching or training excellence.

 • Ability to work in a team-oriented environment.